EdwardJXLi/AdventOfCode2024/README.md

 # AdventOfCode 2024 Solutions 🎄

+> ⚠️ NOTE: All of these solutions were coded live, by hand, and without the use of AI.

 My personal solutions to [Advent of Code 2024](https://adventofcode.com/2024/), written in Python with my custom [aoc_utils](https://github.com/EdwardJXLi/aoc_utils) library.

 > Disclaimer: These solutions have been built and tested against my own inputs.
 I cannot guarantee this works with all possible permutations.